top of page

 ~Intro~

 There's some interesting things about the Evolution mast.
 It's got a unique design and things that look different can be pretty exciting to try.
 It sucked me in.
 I rode the Evolution mast for 772 of my 2885 miles on foil this year.
 In that time I got to test it on numerous brands and on a variety of different foils.
 I started out pretty hyped up on the short chord section, the maneuverability of it was fun.
-However, over time, and in serious comparison to other top masts, issues began to appear.
-As the miles went by, the issues worsened, and eventually led to me getting rid of the Evolution mast.
+However, over time, and in serious comparison to other top masts, issues became very clear.
+As the miles went by, the issues worsened, the excuses for them grew more unreasonable, and that eventually led to me getting rid of the Evolution mast.
 I've re-written this Cedrus Evolution review a couple times because the available information on the mast has changed repeatedly.
 Since I no longer own this mast I think this is likely the final iteration of this review.
 I've tried to focus on as much data as possible and everything else that is filled in is based on my experiences, opinions, and information from Cedrus and the owner Kyle.

 ~Rider and Gear Data~